mileweb/docs-content-ecp/docs/recipes/deploy-a-containerized-web-application.md

 <p align=center><img src="/docs/resources/images/recipes/recipe1/create-CNAME.png" alt="create CNAME" width="720"></p>

 1. Open the **CNAMEs** page on the console and click the top-right **Add New CNAME** button to open a dialog box.
-2. Click the **Auto Generate** button to generate a CNAME prefix.
+2. Click the **Auto Generate** button to generate a CNAME prefix automatically.
 3. Select the newly deployed application “myapp” for **Application**.
 4. Click the **Submit** button to create the CNAME.

 A new CNAME is created, as shown on the **CNAMEs** page.
 <p align=center><img src="/docs/resources/images/recipes/recipe1/CNAMEs-list.png" alt="CNAMEs list" width="720"></p>

 Open `{CNAME}:3000` in your browser.
 You’ll see the Express demo page.
 This page indicates that access to the application can now be routed to its instances at different locations via the CNAME.
 Note that the newly created CNAME might take a few minutes to work.
-Also note that using `{CNAME}:3000` to access a deployed ECP application works only for the Express web application in this demo.
+Also, note that using `{CNAME}:3000` to access a deployed ECP application works only for the Express web application in this demo.
 In practice, your own web application will probably process incoming requests by different hostname(s) and port(s).
 Therefore, you’ll need to change or create a CNAME record for the hostnames of your web application, point the hostnames to the ECP CNAME, and then access your application via your hostnames and ports instead of directly using the ECP CNAME.

 To further verify how requests will be routed to different instances at the edge, use the [DNS checker](https://dnschecker.org/) to check what IP address the CNAME will resolve to in various parts of the world.
 <!--stackedit_data: